whitestranger7/react-native-orientation-turbo/docs/ADVANCED_USAGE.md

 } from 'react-native-orientation-turbo';

 useEffect(() => {
-  // State is already synced from native calls! console.log('Is locked:', isLocked()); // true (from native) console.log('Orientation:', getCurrentOrientation()); // "PORTRAIT"
+  // State is immediately available from shared state! console.log('Is locked:', isLocked()); // true (from native) console.log('Orientation:', getCurrentOrientation()); // "PORTRAIT"